CryptosOdysseus/TESTING-STUFF/UETA-ESIGN.md

 Regardless of none-partial-full validation of all of the above, what we (non-Lawyer Chris) are doing right now - besides scrambling to complete the migration of relevant previous content to GitHub – is, based on a current process which we reserve the right to modify:

+- define a **core chunk to focus the bulk of our design efforts**, whereas, for Autonomous Agents and Automated Transactions, we kind of operate over the **robust foundation of the ESIGN/ UETA frameworks for electronics agents**, and for which a **clear attribution to a responsible legal person is straightforward.**

--	take above **core chunk focus** while not getting too hang up with the guaranteed rabbit holes (capped or uncapped at will).
+-	keep above **core chunk focus** while not getting too hang up with the guaranteed rabbit holes (capped or uncapped at will).

 -	then, scanning through the **Restatement (2nd) of Contract Law** (https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md), look for these sections, articles and underlying legal concepts, **that logically resonate & articulate with issues relevant to above core chunk focus framework,** and write some comments- but doing this first _in abstracto_, not yet getting entangled in any specific scenario.